-As of June 30, 2019, the District had commitments with respect to unfinished capital projects of \$5,626,723.
+As of June 30, 2020, the District had commitments with respect to unfinished capital projects of \$829,292, which includes amounts for which the District has yet to receive the related funding.

 NOTE 13 - PARTICIPATION IN JOINT POWERS AUTHORITIES

 The District participates in three joint ventures under joint powers authorities (JPAs), the Schools Insurance Authority, the Galt Schools Joint Powers Authority, and the Galt Middle School Joint Powers Authority.
 The relationships between the District and the JPAs are such that the JPAs are not component units of the District for financial reporting purposes.